presleyp/Speriment/README.md

 Blocks are generally run in the order in which you add them to the experiment or to their containing block.
-However, if you specify more than one block in a given container as "exchangeable", then those blocks can switch positions with each other in the (otherwise static) lineup.
+However, if you specify more than one block in a given container as `exchangeable` or `counterbalance`, then those blocks can switch positions with each other in the (otherwise static) lineup.

 Blocks can also be run conditionally.
 This means some blocks will drop out of